 Maximum and Minimum Functions

-- Through the use of Arduino, we can find the maximum and minimum values from pair of numbers
+- Through the use of Arduino, we can find the maximum and minimum values from a pair of numbers

 - the min() will be used for a minimum value of two numbers